CRIMINAL CASES AT TEMPE MUNICIPAL COURT

 The Court doesn’t entertain testimony or evidence at arraignment; there’s no opportunity to argue your case at this stage of the case.
 The judge will merely verify your identity and contact information, read the charges, explain your rights, state potential penalties, and ask for your plea.

 It’s crucial that you say not guilty.
 You have many defenses, opportunities, and rights, which are only preserved by entering a not guilty.
 The arraignment isn’t the time to take responsibility.
 Once you plead guilty, you give up the opportunity to negotiate beneficial outcomes in your case.
 You also cannot change your mind later.
-For those reasons, always enter a not guilty plea and consult a criminal defense lawyer who regularly practice at the Tempe Municipal Court.
+For those reasons, always enter a not guilty plea and consult a criminal defense lawyer who regularly practices at the Tempe Municipal Court.

 The Judge will also order release conditions at arraignment.
 Specific release conditions depend on the case facts, your history, and any other information available to the Court.